 Looking for the best compact SUV on the market?
 Here are our top 10 picks.

 If you want a car that fits your family's needs and have to handle rough terrain or tow cargo, a compact SUV could be right for you.
-You can also check out our guide to the top 10 crossover SUVs.
+You can also check out our guide to the best crossover SUVs for 2017.
 Each of these vehicles is sturdy enough to weather all types of terrains and conditions, yet stylish and sleek when appearances matter.

 On the compact side for crossover SUVs (technically, it's a station wagon) the Kia Soul has good handling, performance, cargo space, and unique styling.
 Baseline models come with a 1.6L, four-cylinder engine that delivers 130 hp.
 The Soul’s features range from basic to two trim upgrades which boost tech features and engine performance.
 You can choose from a 2.0L, four-cylinder engine with 161 hp or a 1.6L, turbocharged four-cylinder engine that gives you 201 hp — a pretty substantial power tweak.
 Other features include keyless entry and ignition, smartphone integration, and deluxe leather upholstery.
 There’s even an EV model that gives you close to 100 miles of range on a single charge.